ThorvaldAagaard/Bridge-Robot-Utilities/README.md

 So just go to Network play and click on all 4 directions.
 You need to change port for North from 2000 to 2004 as 2000 is used by Bridge Moniteur.

+# TMPbn2DDS

+This utility will take a pbn-file from Bridge Moniteur with instant replay and remove some non-standard lines, and rotate the deal from the replay, so the file can be opened in Double Dummy Solver, or Bridge Composer.

+# printmatchashtml

+Based on the output from TMPbn2DDS this utility will create an index file with the results from all boards and with a link to each Board played.
+The link is to a file called BEN.htm, and is expected to be produces using Bridge Composer (using the script format match and save as HTML).

+# TMPbn2Cleaner

+Utility to clean a pbn-file for certain non-standard lines.